Which functional group is characterized by a carbon atom double-b... | Channels for Pearson+

 Multiple Choice

-Which functional group is characterized by a carbon atom double-bonded to an oxygen atom and single-bonded to a hydroxyl group?
+Which functional group is characterized by a carbon atom double-bonded to an oxygen atom?

 A